memextech/ai_image_gen_mflux/README.md

 - Download generated images
 - Experiment with advanced parameters like negative prompts and sampling methods

+## Potential app functionality expansions to explore

+Here are some ideas of how to expand this template after you get it up and running:
+- Allow user to select the number of images the generator should create
+- Add a dropdown with potential image styles
+- Add a share button for direct social media sharing

+## Requirements

+- macOS 11.0 or later
+- Apple Silicon Mac (M1/M2/M3)
+- Python 3.11+
+- ~40GB free disk space for models
+- 16GB+ RAM recommended
+- CUDA-capable GPU recommended (but not required)

 ## Technology Stack

 - [Streamlit](https://streamlit.io/) - Web interface framework